 Performance on Powder

 Every model that we tested was super fun in powder.
-Our review quiver did not disappoint E.en all-around boards, like what we tested, would be a blast on a powder day.
 We rode as many as we could during the same resort pow day, managing to get on about half the boards during a single pow day.
 Over time, we did ride all of the boards on multiple powder days both in-bounds and in the backcountry.

-For powder performance, we preferred the Burton Landlord and the Jones Explorer, with the Landlord having a slight edge.
-Blowing away the competition, the Landlord won our Editors' Choice Award, while the Explorer took home the Best Buy Award for its fun and worthy ride and mid-range price tag.
-Both the Landlord and the Explorer were a bit softer in overall flex than some of the other boards in the test; while this can be an issue in firm or cruddy conditions, both of these boards rated high in powder performance.
-The Landlord combines the common powder floatation design features of a decently tall nose, entry rocker to help the nose float, and 17mms of taper to help sink the tail.
-The Explorer features fairly similar nose and rocker dimensions, but forgoes the taper in favor of twin tip and tail widths.
+For powder performance, we preferred the Jones Explorer.
+It was a bit softer in overall flex than some of the other boards in the test; while this can be an issue in firm or cruddy conditions, it rated high in powder performance.
+It features fairly similar nose and rocker dimensions but forgoes the taper in favor of twin tip and tail widths.
 Essentially, the Explorer is trading a smidge of powder performance for switch riding chops.
 If you ride switch a bunch and know you prefer twin tip boards, you might prefer the Explorer or K2 Ultrasplit over the other splits in our review.
-In soft snow performance, the Landlord and the Explorer were very closely followed by the Voile Revelator and Jones Solution.
+In soft snow performance, the Explorer was closely followed by the Voile Revelator and Jones Solution.

 Performance on Firm Snow

 Some of the design features that reward powder performance (like a big nose and softer flex), penalize firm snow performance.
-None of the boards that we tested flail at firm snow riding, but the softer boards, like the Burton Landlord and Jones Explorer, feel more comfortable at slower speeds when edging on truly firm snow.
+None of the boards that we tested flail at firm snow riding, but the softer boards, like the Jones Explorer, feel more comfortable at slower speeds when edging on truly firm snow.
 Our pick for riding firm snow was the Jones Solution.
-The stiffer flex pattern, fairly long effective edge, and magnetraction all combined to help the Solution grip well when the wind or sun has done damage to soft snow.
-Other stiff splits, like the Never Summer Prospector or the K2 Ultrasplit, also performed admirably on hard snow.
+The stiffer flex pattern, fairly long effective edge, and Traction Tech all combined to help the Solution grip well when the wind or sun has done damage to soft snow.
+Other stiff splits, like the Burton Flight Attendant, or the K2 Ultrasplit, also performed admirably on hard snow.

 Splitboards spend most of their life ascending; the ratio of skinning to descending is not even close.
 What about skinning on sidehills?
 How well did they break trail in powder when skinning?
 We investigated how all contenders in our review handled these particular conditions and activities and reported on our findings below.